amanda-tran/ELK-Project/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because the main advantages of automating configuration through Ansible is the ease of use and an extremely easy learning curve.
-Through the use of Playbooks you are able to configure multiple Machines through the use of a single command after initial configuration.
+Ansible was used to configure the ELK machine, which is advantageous because everything can be done from a single container in the Jumpbox.
+Also Playbooks allow us to configure multiple virtual machines through the a single command script.

 ```
 #ELK-PLAYBOOK